Lumacx/Starknet_2025_Narratum/docs/documentation.md

 Narratum offers a range of features designed to enhance the storytelling experience for both creators and readers.

-- **Interactive Story Display**: Stories are presented in an interactive format, allowing users to navigate through pages and chapters with ease.
+- **Interactive Story Display with Multimedia Support**: Stories are presented in an interactive format, allowing users to navigate through pages and chapters with ease.
+This includes dynamic loading and display of:
+    *   **Background Music**: Stories can feature background music that plays throughout the reading experience, fetched dynamically from the story data.
+    *   **Page Backgrounds**: Each story page can have a unique background image, loaded dynamically from the page content data.
+    *   **Narrator Avatars**: The story reader displays the avatar of the story's creator, fetched dynamically from user profile data, enhancing the personalized reading experience.
 - **Template-Driven Story Creation**: Creators can use predefined templates to structure their stories.
 The `create/page.tsx` file shows how users can select from a list of mock templates such as "Three-Act Structure", "The Hero's Journey", and "Freytag's Pyramid".
 - **Story Content Editing**: Users can create and edit the textual content of individual story pages within a dedicated editor.
 This includes functionality for navigating between pages and an auto-save feature to ensure content is regularly preserved.
 - **AI Writing Prompts**: The application integrates with an AI tool to provide writing prompts.
 The `src/ai/flows/generate-writing-prompts.ts` file defines a Genkit flow that takes a story template and user input to generate a list of compelling writing prompts.